Congrats on launching Table Needs. Can you share a bit more about bringing the product to market?

-Eventually Isaac Saldana pitched me to join him in creating SendGrid, which gave me the opportunity to help build a company that ran at massive scale and is now a core part of the internet (we use SendGrid for Table Needs).
+Eventually, Isaac Saldana pitched me to join him in creating SendGrid, which gave me the opportunity to help build a company that ran at a massive scale and is now a core part of the internet (we use SendGrid for Table Needs).

 What do you like most about your work as founder at Table Needs?
 What are the biggest challenges, aside from the current situation?

 I think what I like the most is seeing things go from the idea phase to deployment so quickly.
 The early stages of a startup are the most exciting, with problems coming up and solutions being found constantly.